SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Installation
 -------------
 Installation is rather a misnomer for Selenium.
-Selenium has set of libraries available in the programming language of your choice.
+Selenium has a set of libraries available in the programming language of your choice.
 You could download them from `downloads page`_

 Once you've chosen a language to work with, you simply need to: